 I worked for around 3 years at a local charity helping rehabilitate ponies from various backgrounds.
 I worked mostly with Dartmoor Hill Ponies who often arrive unhandled and fearful of humans.
 Many of the ponies taken in by the charity had also suffered physical or emotional abuse or neglect.
 The centre supported the application of science-based training in these rehabilitation cases and through my time at the rescue, I studied Connection Training and Horse Charming methods.
 While working here I also got to apply my training to various other species, such as bulls, goats, sheep and pigs which was a great experience and helped me develop my skills.

 Equine Behaviour Qualification (EBQ) stage 1

-The Natural Animal Centre (NAC) qualification covered the science of equine behaviour including topics such as ethology, neuroscience and physiology.
-The course provided the information needed to successfully improve horses welfare by combining applied ethology, and ethical training.
+The Natural Animal Centre (NAC) qualification is the equivalent to level 4 education, I covered the science of behaviour including topics such as ethology, neuroscience, attachment theory, learning and memory, reproductive behaviours, maladaptive behaviours, stereotypies, the physiology of behaviour and aggression.
+The course provided the information needed to successfully improve horses' welfare by combining applied ethology, and ethical training.
 I'm currently studying stage 2.

-I continually work to develop my knowledge and understanding of up-to-date ideas and science-based around animal behaviour and ethology by completing courses or attending workshops, talks, and events.
-I am currently studying for a Certificate of higher education in Biology with the Open University, and have been offered a place at the University of Lincoln on their BSc Animal Behaviour and Welfare course starting 2022.
+I continually work to develop my knowledge and understanding of up-to-date ideas and science-based information around animal behaviour, welfare and ethology by completing courses or attending workshops, talks, and events.
+As well as working on my NAC stage 2 course I am also currently studying for a Certificate of higher education in Biology with the Open University, and have been offered a place at the University of Lincoln on their BSc Animal Behaviour and Welfare course starting 2022.